| | Introduction Although I have never been in a life-threatening situation myself, I

 – he is portrayed as a “villain” that almost drowned

+them both.
 Although Adam does not try to present himself as a hero during the complicating

 action, he becomes one in the resolution of his story.
 Immediately after